AviatrixSystems/Docs/Support/support_center_controller.rst

 How can I use SAML for controller auth when I'm also using SAML for VPN authentication?
 ------------------------------------------------------------------------------------------

 By default, we use "Hostname" for "Entity Id" when creating the SAML Endpoint in the Controller Console.
 When you create a second endpoint for controller login, you would have to pick "Custom" for "Entity Id" and use a custom string.
-You would have to use the same custom string when you provision the SAML App at your IdP(Okta, Onelogin, Azure, etc)
+You would have to use the same custom string for EntityId when you provision the SAML App at your IdP(Okta, Onelogin, Azure, etc)